 Some public beaches are neglected and full of rubbish so be sure to ask how clean a beach is before you head there.
 For a great beach, experience tries out the Hilton Kuwait Resort or Al Corniche Club.

 FINAL TIPS ON VISITING KUWAIT

-Kuwait is a safe destination so you shouldn't be worried about traveling there.
-Being a Muslim country you'll be required to adhere to Islamic laws and customs.
-In particular be extra careful how you dress.
+Kuwait is a safe destination so you shouldn’t be worried about travelling there.
+Being a Muslim country you’ll be required to adhere to Islamic laws and customs.
+In particular, be extra careful about how you dress.
 Women, for example, should not wear shorts or revealing clothes as this will draw unwarranted attention to them.

-Public display of affection is also frowned up and any homosexual behavior will land you in jail.
+Public display of affection is also frowned up and any homosexual behaviour will land you in jail.
 Alcohol, narcotic and pork are not allowed in Kuwait and being in possession of any of this will also land you in trouble.
-Avoid traveling to Kuwait during summer the temperatures during this time are crazy and will confine you to your air-conditioned room.
+Avoid travelling to Kuwait during summer the temperatures during this time are crazy and will confine you to your air-conditioned room.